WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 How to Convince Dad\* of the Importance of Self-Sovereign Identity
 ==================================================================

-### \* and your sister and your daughter and the guy working at the sandwich shop and yourself
+### \* and your sister and your daughter and your best friend and your nephew and yourself

 Abstract
 --------